sentry07/vscode-amx-netlinx/README.md

 ## Extension Settings

 This extension contributes the following settings:
-For locations, please use the double \ between folder names.

 * `netlinx.compilerLocation`: sets the path of the Netlinx compiler.
 * `netlinx.helpLocation`: sets the path of the Netlinx reference guide.
 * `netlinx.diagLocation`: sets the path of the Netlinx Diagnostics program.
 * `netlinx.ftLocation`: sets the path of the Netlinx File Transfer utility.
 * `netlinx.terminalLocation`: sets path of the default windows cmd.exe.
 * `netlinx.includesLocation`: sets path of global Netlinx includes folder.
-Separate multiple paths with semicolons(;).
 * `netlinx.libraryLocation`: sets path of global Netlinx libraries folder.
-Separate multiple paths with semicolons(;).
 * `netlinx.modulesLocation`: sets path of global Netlinx modules folder.
-Separate multiple paths with semicolons(;).

 ## Keybindings and Menus